 Why I love this gluten free goldfish recipe:

-If you are always looking for great kid snacks, you will also want to try this no-bake Protein Snack Balls recipe.
-These Crispy Air Fried Chickpeas are also great for snacking!
+If you are always looking for great kid snacks, these Crispy Air Fried Chickpeas are also great for snacking!
+I include lots of flavor options for these chickpeas.

-• Be sure your dough is cold before cutting out the fish shapes.
-The warm dough will stick to the fish cookie cutters, and it will spread more during baking.
+1. Be sure your dough is cold before cutting out the fish shapes.
+Warm dough will stick to the fish cookie cutters and spread more during baking.

-• Make sure your oven rack is in the middle position so your crackers do not burn or end up underbaked.
+2. Ensure your oven rack is in the middle position so your crackers do not burn or get underbaked.

 Ingredient Notes: